gdbecker/FrontendMentorProjects/qr-code/README.md

 # Frontend Mentor - QR Code Component Solution

 This is my solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-Frontend Mentor challenges are a great way to help improve coding skills by building realistic projects.
+I'm super thankful to have found Frontend Mentor as a great way to confidently grow in my coding skills with real-life projects.

 ## Table of contents